How Big is God (part Five)

 Paul is referring to himself.
 Once he was alive … and then he died.
 For this to be a helpful verse we need to first state the obvious.
 Obviously he did not die physically.
 He would not have been there to write the book of Romans if he had died physically.
 He is speaking of spiritual death.

-What killed him?
-The knowledge of right and wrong which he got by reading the law, the bible.
-As he read he discovered what sin was … and that he had already done it.
+So what killed him?
+It was the knowledge of right and wrong which he got by reading the law, the bible.
+As he read (or was read to), he discovered what sin was … and that he had already done it.
 Very likely he was a very young boy when he first was taught the law.
-At that moment in time he died spiritually.
+At the moment in time he grasped the meaning of right and wrong, he died spiritually.
 The day before, not having 'the law' he was alive spiritually.
-That's how we are all born.
-As babies we are without 'the law', without knowledge of right and wrong.
-Spiritually alive.
-If a child in that condition dies physically, they go to heaven.
-Why?
-They are alive spiritually.
-By the way, this should give us some comfort when we consider the horrors of abortion.
-As bad as it is, these babies do not go to hell.
-They all are 'spiritually alive' without the law.
-In our case, being gentiles, at what age do we first know right from wrong?
-There is no concrete answer for that.
-This would vary with each child.

 So Adam and Eve died spiritually that day.
 They also died physically … that is, cell death and aging began.

 Verse 8 says that they hid from God when they heard him approaching.
 That is what is now 'natural' for them to do.
-The fallen nature, which we all inherited from Adam, is one that wants hide from God.

 “Where are you?”

-“Who told you that you were naked … did you eat from the forbidden tree?”
+“Who told you that you were naked?”

 “What is this that you have done?”